 How relieved are you right now?
-But seriously, it’s time to put aside the technicalities and get down to the cold, hard truth about content: Your content should be focused on your unique audience.
-And only you know them best.
-John Mueller of Google said it this way:
+But seriously, it’s time to put aside the technicalities and get down to the cold, hard truth about content: the actual number of words on your page doesn’t matter.
+What does matter is the quality of your content.

 “Some pages have a lot of words that say nothing.
 Some pages have very few words that are very important & relevant to queries.
 You know your content best (hopefully) and can decide whether it needs the details.”

 If the granddaddy of all search engines believes that quality doesn’t hinge on word count, why are we so worried about it?
 And what should we actually focus on instead?

 Word Count Only Matters When It Impacts Quality

 If you look up articles on how long content “should” be, you’ll find a plethora of advice.
 From 300 words to 2700 words, there’s a wide range of answers, making it easy for anyone to become fixated on word count.